-English grammar is open to interpretation, and its application can vary between different forms of the English language such as US, UK, Australian, Canadian or Indian English.
+Its application can vary between different forms of the English language, such as US, UK, Australian, Canadian, or Indian English.

 Why do I use two grammar checker tools?

-However, Grammarly shines when it comes to the online writing of articles or blog posts because of its speed and range of browser extensions.
+But Grammarly shines when it comes to the online writing of articles or blog posts because of its speed and range of browser extensions.

-But for long-form writing, and in particular, a manuscript, the Prowritingaid editor is by far the best option available.
+For long-form writing, and in particular, a manuscript, the Prowritingaid editor is by far the best option available.

 The free versions of Grammarly and Prowritingaid will do the job for you.

-Here is a quick look at both tools in action for grammar, spelling and punctuation.
+Here is a quick look at both tools in action for grammar, spelling, and punctuation.

 Prowritingaid and its superb editor